-The review of both the corporate governance and risk management arrangements periodically feature in the annual Internal Audit plan.
-Corporate governance and risk management issues may arise through other reviews carried out by Internal Audit.
+The review of both the corporate governance and risk management arrangements periodically feature in the annual Internal Audit plans.
+Corporate governance and risk management issues may arise through other reviews carried out by the Internal Auditors.
 In this case the issues will be dealt with initially in the relevant audit report.